LinnSilver/Project1-Farrier/README.md

  #### Found and fix bugs:
 - Found that link in footer on Contact to Home was replaced with link to contact.
 Changed back to linking to home.
-- Found that on alt img to hero img, width="100%" generated error in HTML validator changed to style="width:100%" solved problem.
+- Found that on alt img to hero  image, width="100%" generated error in HTML validator changed to style="width:100%" solved problem.
 - Found that text in contact form was displayed as disproportionately small in Safari on macOS.
 Added a CSS rule for the same font family and size in the form.

 ## Deployment